silexlabs/Silex-v2-prototype2/readme.txt

 ** To do **

-reunir template et interpreter Builder::loadPublication charge le dom, le duplique et le stock menu : when an item without a sub-menu is clicked, the menu should close itself
+Builder::loadPublication charge le dom, le duplique et le stock

 refactoring:
+- reunir template et interpreter dans un package
 - there should be a DialogBase class, and the *Dialog should be popups, not pages
+  + menu : when an item without a sub-menu is clicked, the menu should close itself
+- specs Silex v2 builder

 * bugs
   * workaround, bug https://github.com/silexlabs/Cocktail/issues/207